Resolving CDL Issues After An OVI

 Truck drivers and bus drivers have to obtain a commercial driver’s license (CDL) to operate their vehicle.
 CDL requirements are strict, and drivers can face serious penalties if they are convicted of drunk driving.

-Do you know your rights after being charged with an OVI in Ohio?
+Do you know your rights after being charged with operating a vehicle under the influence of alcohol or drugs (OVI) in Ohio?
 Our attorneys at Michael K. Allen & Associates will protect your rights and guide you through the criminal process.
-We will also explain what may happen to your CDL and what options are available to minimize the impact to your driving privileges.
+We will also explain what may happen to your CDL and what options are available to minimize the impact on your driving privileges.

 Do You Need A Lawyer?

-A DUI charge can result in the loss of your CDL and future job opportunities.
-You need an experienced OVI attorney for CDL drivers when you are facing an OVI charge as well as a license suspension.
+A driving under the influence (DUI) charge can result in the loss of your CDL and future job opportunities.
+You need an experienced OVI attorney for CDL drivers when you are facing an Ohio OVI charge as well as a license suspension.